robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

       * **This feature can be enabled with the attribute "`-mpu`"**
       * On the *Terasic* *DE10*- and *DE0*- *Cyclone V SoC-FPGA* boards is the **HPS_KEY** connected to **GPIO1[24]** (`GPIOB`)
       * The *"gpio_ext_portb"* of `GPIO1` has the address *0xFF709050* and holds the status of the *HPS_KEY* push button (*p.
 3139 of the Cyclone V SoC-FPGA HPS handbook (2018.07.17)*)
-      * Use following command to read this Register:
+      * Use the following command to read this Register:
         ```bash
         FPGA-readBridge -mpu 0xFF709050
         ```